Lacusovagus: Description

 The skull was long, and unusually wide.
 The section in front of the combined nasal-antorbital fenestra was relatively short.
 Also unusual was the combination of its toothless jaws and no bony head crest.
 Lacusovagus was described in 2008 by Mark Witton.
 The type species is L. magnificens, meaning "grand lake wanderer", in reference to its large size—it is currently the largest pterosaur known from the Crato Formation with an estimated wingspan of approximately 4 m and a body mass of 30 kg.

 Classification

-Lacusovagus shares many characteristics with the basal azhdarchoid family Chaoyangopteridae, and preliminary studies suggested it was a member of that clade.
-However, in 2017, a phylogenetic analysis found it to be within the genus Tupuxuara, a member of the Thalassodromidae.
+Lacusovagus shares many characteristics with the basal azhdarchoid family Chaoyangopteridae.
+Preliminary studies suggested it was a member of that clade, and a position within Chaoyangopteridae has been supported by numerous subsequent studies.
+However, alternative phylogenetic analyses have recovered it within the genus Tupuxuara, a member of the Thalassodromidae, or within Tapejaridae.